Pacific Wrecks

 Wartime History

 Kadena Airfield was used by the Japanese as a military airfield.
-The area was defended by light, medium and heavy anti-aircraft guns in airfield vicinity.
-Used until the April 1, 1945 American landing on Okinawa Island.
+The area was defended by light, medium and heavy anti-aircraft guns in the vicinity.

-By April 9, 1945 U.S. Marine Corps (USMC) F4U Corsairs were the first to operate at the repaired airfield.
-Used by Marine Air Group 33 (MAG-33) and Marine Air Group 14 (MAG-14) to support the Okinawa campaign flying interception missions and ground support missions.
-Later during July and August 1945, used by U.S. Army Air Force (USAAF) aircraft until the end of the Pacific War.
+By April 9, 1945 U.S. Marine Corps (USMC) F4U Corsairs were the first to operate from Kadena Airfield.
+First used by Marine Air Group 33 (MAG-33) then Marine Air Group 14 (MAG-14) to support the Okinawa campaign flying interception missions and ground support missions.
+Later, during July 1945 and August 1945, used by U.S. Army Air Force (USAAF) aircraft until the end of the Pacific War.

 American units based at Kadena